 3. Study Your Family Dynamics

-Estate plans can also differ not just according to the state you live in, but most importantly, according to your family dynamics.
+Estate plans can also differ not just according to your state but, most importantly, according to your family dynamics.

 Not all married couples have each other as their first spouse.
-Some marriages are a blended family.
+Some marriages are blended families.

-Either both spouses have previously been married and have children, or only one spouse has.
+Both spouses have previously married and have children, or only one spouse has.

-Whatever the case, your family dynamics also controls the administration of your assets.
+Whatever the case, your family dynamics also control the administration of your assets.

-A skilled attorney can also help you navigate through the intricacies of extended family legal challenges.
+A skilled attorney can also help you navigate the intricacies of extended family legal challenges.

 4. Understand What Estate Planning Is

-Consulting with a seasoned lawyer can also help you deeply understand what estate planning involves.
+Consulting with a seasoned lawyer can also help you deeply understand what estate planning involves (Forbes).

 These documents include: